nyu-ossd-s20/Charleshthomasiii-weekly/_posts/2020-04-21-#8-most_recent.md

-<sup>1</sup>That's an exageration.
+<sup>1</sup>That's an exaggeration.
 He said he spends a small amount of time on ansible.

 <sup>2</sup>talent acquisition is a zero sum game.

 <sup>3</sup>Also I think he's a hack and there's a reason he works for verizon.
 His whole presentation
-could have been boiled down to: "I work for verizon.
+could have been boiled down to: "I work for Verizon.
 I have access to jobs.
 Open source is cool.
 I've never coded a day in my life.
-I can hire you because I work for verizon.
-Yeah we don't makes tools at verizon but we use the tools other companies make and that's better because reasons.
-I have no real understanding of the open source tools we use at verizon but I'm going to list them anyway hoping I don't show my hand.
+I can hire you because I work for Verizon.
+Yeah we don't makes tools at Verizon but we use the tools other companies make and that's better because reasons.
+I have no real understanding of the open source tools we use at Verizon but I'm going to list them anyway hoping I don't show my hand.
 Please use our search engine because there's a pandemic right now.
 Open source is cool.
 I have access to jobs."
 Despite my blood boiling the entire time, I really did appreciate hearing his perspective on open source.
 His intentions are good, but his incentives are warped.